Logo File Formats Guide: What You Actually Need

 Small businesses often get stuck because they have “a logo” but not the right files.
 Use this guide to request the correct formats for web, print, and social—so you don’t pay twice.

-The “vector” files (SVG/PDF) are the real gold.
-PNG/JPG are copies used for specific situations.
+What Is “vector” files (SVG/PDF) are the real gold.
+PNG/JPG are copies used for specific situations.?

 SVG (vector)